 Attempting to secure additional financing may divert our management from our day-to-day activities, which may adversely affect our ability to develop product candidates.
 In addition, we cannot guarantee that future financing will be available in sufficient amounts or on terms acceptable to us, if at all.
+For example, if we do not achieve the primary endpoint of our ENVARSAC Phase 2 pivotal trial, we may not continue development of envafolimab as a single agent in UPS/MFS, which would likely adversely our ability to raise additional financing and could significantly impact our ability to continue as a going concern and negatively impact our stock price and operations.
 As a result of adverse macroeconomic and geopolitical developments, such as recent and potential future bank failures, health epidemics, ongoing military conflict between Ukraine and Russia, the recent state of war between Israel and Hamas and the related risk of a larger regional conflict, actual or anticipated changes in interest rates, economic inflation and the responses by central banking authorities to control such inflation, the global credit and financial markets have experienced extreme volatility and disruptions, including diminished liquidity and credit availability, declines in consumer confidence, declines in economic growth, increases in unemployment rates and uncertainty about economic stability.
 If the equity and credit markets deteriorate further, it may make any necessary debt or equity financing more difficult, more costly and more dilutive.
 If we are unable to raise additional capital when required or on acceptable terms, we may be required to significantly delay, scale back or discontinue the development or commercialization of product candidates or otherwise significantly curtail, or cease, operations.
 If we are unable to pursue or are forced to delay our planned drug development efforts due to lack of financing, it would have a material adverse effect on our business, financial condition, operating results and prospects.

-Raising additional capital may cause dilution to our existing stockholders, restrict our operations or require us to relinquish rights to product candidates on unfavorable terms to us.
+Raising additional capital may cause dilution to our existing stockholders, restrict our operations or require us to relinquish rights to product candidates on unfavorable terms to us.\